aws-samples/iot-device-on-boarding/README.md

 Included are all the files necessary to create the cloud components, initialize the cloud with a device, and simulate the device on-boarding to the cloud.

-The IAM user executing this code needs privileges for AWS IoT Core, IoT Rules, IoT Registered Certificate Authority (CA), IoT Certificates, IoT Certificate Policies, JITP, IoT Things, AWS Lambda, AWS DynamoDB, AWS Cloudformation, and AWS System Manager (SSM) parameter store, and AWS CLI access.
+AWS IoT Core, IoT Rules, IoT Registered Certificate Authority (CA), IoT Certificates, IoT Certificate Policies, JITP, IoT Things, AWS Lambda, Amazon DynamoDB, AWS Cloudformation, and AWS System Manager (SSM) parameter store are the AWS components.
+Boto3 and AWS CLI interface with the cloud.

 OpenSSL command line and OpenSSL python module perform X.509 certificate related actions, which include creating self-signed certificate authority (CA)